-The phrase (as) happy as a clam means well pleased, quite contented.
-In Allen’s Dictionary of English Phrases (2008), Robert Allen explains:
+The phrase (as) happy as a clam means well pleased, quite contented—cf. also happy as a sandboy and happy as Larry.
+In Dictionary of English Phrases (2008), Robert Allen explains:

 This American simile is more understandable in its full form, happy as a clam in high water (or at high tide).
 In these conditions, clams are able to feed and are relatively safe from capture, which has to be done at low tide.

 This full form appeared for example in High Life in New York (1843), by the American author Ann Stephens (1810-86), writing under the pseudonym of Jonathan Slick, Esq.: